GoScribble/Scribble/README.md

 ####phpBB Bridge
 Download the <a href="https://github.com/GoScribble/phpBB-Bridge">Scribble Bridge plugin</a> for phpBB and drop it into your forum's root directory, and that's it.

+####Anchor Bridge
+Download the <a href="https://github.com/GoScribble/Anchor-Bridge">Anchor Bridge plugin</a> for Anchor and follow the instructions in the README.

 ###Setting up Scribble
 Rename your Scribble/Config/config.example.php file to config.php, here's an example of the config file set up to work with a Wordpress blog and a phpBB forum.
 ```php